-You would need this visa if you wish to freelance for a short period.
+You will need this visa if you wish to freelance for a short period.

 It is another visa that allows you to do freelancing in Australia.
-However, to obtain it, applicants must plan to study for a minimum of three months at a recognized Australian institution.
-During this time, they can study and work as a freelancer.
+However, to obtain it, applicants must plan to study for a minimum of three months at a recognised Australian institution.
+During this time, they can learn and work as a freelancer.

 If they plan to continue their studies, they can renew their visa and keep studying and working for longer.
 However, there are limitations on the number of hours a student can work weekly.

 Freelance work is acceptable for a person who immigrates to Australia with their spouse.
 In this case, if your spouse holds a work visa and is working and living in Australia, you can also apply for a spouse visa.
 With a spouse visa, you will have no limitations on the work you can do.

 You can also apply for a self-employment visa to work for yourself and freelance in Australia.
 However, there are strict requirements for obtaining this visa.

 Based on your needs and eligibility requirements, you can apply for any of the above types of visas.